 - Connecting the data logger to a computer

 - Attaching a sensor to the data logger

 - Creating a program for the data logger to measure the sensor

 - Storing measurement data on the data logger

 - Collecting data from the data logger with a computer

 - Viewing real-time and historical data with a computer

-In addition to your data logger, the following items are used in this exercise (many are shipped with your data logger and all are available on www.campbellsci.com).
-If you do not have all of these items, you can provide suitable substitutes.
+In addition to your data logger, the following items are used in this exercise (many are shipped with your data logger and all are available on www.campbellsci.com ).

 - Type-T Thermocouple, 4 to 5 inches long; one is shipped with the data logger